Python0p/Payment-App-Learning/README.md

 # 💸 Payment App – A Learning Project ☕

 >☕✨ P.S.
-This README was brewed with the help of GPT—because while I'm busy coding with curly hair and coffee, why not let the AI handle the docs? 😉
+This README was brewed with the help of GPT—because while I'm busy coding with coffee, why not let the AI handle the docs? 😉

+---

 > Built with passion, caffeine, and curly-haired chaos.
 > _"Brewing logic like coffee, one curly loop at a time."_